-All recognized overpayments should be forwarded to the Accounting Supervisor, CMU.
+For those contracts for which CMU enters the Goods Receipts in AASIS, any recognized everpayments should be forwarded to the Accounting Supervisor, CMU.
 The Accounting Supervisor will draft collections correspondence for signature by the Assistant Director, CSS, and route recovery of funds through AR.